kikidawson/CV/README.md

 ## Kiki Dawson

 Platform Engineer with three years experience and an AWS Solutions Architect Associate certification.
-Looking to join a team in need of help creating and improving infrastructure as code, devops principals and pipelines, and cloud systems.
+Looking to join a team in need of help creating and improving infrastructure as code, devops principles and pipelines, and cloud systems.
 Recognised for exceptional mentoring abilities and ability to maintain high team morale.

 ## Qualifications
 - AWS Solutions Architect Associate certification (January 2023)